Work Permits and Visas in the United Kingdom: A Guide for Employers

 Technically a subset of the Skilled Worker route, this visa is tailored for medical professionals.
 It requires working for the NHS, an NHS supplier, or in adult social care.

-It has all the rules of the Skilled Worker visa but offers reduced fees and a lower salary threshold (typically 20% below the standard minimum).
+It has all the rules of the Skilled Worker visa but offers reduced fees and a lower salary threshold.
+As of 9 April 2025, the minimum salary is £25,000 per year (or £12.82 per hour), or the occupation’s “going rate”, whichever is higher.
 For example, a nurse or doctor might qualify under this visa.

 It also exempts the visa applicant from the NHS Immigration Health Surcharge, making it cheaper for healthcare workers to apply.